mfaytak/nas-field/annotation.md

 * Choosing (and regularizing) labels
 * Miscellaneous tips

+Partial automation of annotation

 Troubleshooting the airflow records

+* Good records
+* Bad records
+* How to spot them

+# The annotation task

 ## The task

-The task of annotation is basically assigning **text labels** to **bounded spans** of an audio file,
+The task of annotation is basically assigning **text labels** to **bounded spans** of an audio file

 * Without these, we can't do any kind of analysis
 * Scripts generally can't find labels or boundaries *for* us
 * We'll discuss *forced alignment* at the end, which can do some of these things but requires very specific pre-conditions

+These bounded spans (intervals) of the file correspond to segments or subsegments, depending on the nature of RQs

 ## The task

-This is **different** from the annotation task given to you in 2019
+This is **very different** from the annotation task given to you in 2019

 * We are not manually annotating oral/nasal airflow maxima or minima (etc)
 	* This will be left to scripts
 	* Some of it will be replaced with flow volume/rate means or trajectory modeling
-* We are not dedicating specific tiers to each
+* We are not dedicating specific tiers to each airflow channel
-	* Just segments
+	* Just have a tier for segments
-	* Tiers for subsegments if desired (flexible)
+	* Tiers for subsegments if desired (flexible, RQ-dependent)
 * No point tiers (at least not required)

+There are pros and cons to this change:

-Pros: less manual annotation by fieldworkers; more time to dedicate to other things
+* Less manual annotation by fieldworkers; more time to dedicate to other things, more flexible

-Cons: segmentation becomes very important, must be fairly systematic
+* Consistent segmentation becomes very important, must be systematic to a greater degree

 ## Your work setting

-We are assuming some aspects of your work setting and inputs/outputs, for quality purposes:
+For quality and consistency purposes:

 * Use **headphones** to listen
 * Use your ears *and* your instrumental displays to segment